Wisconsin vs. Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Illinois Stats and Trends

-- Illinois is 3-3 against the spread and 2-4 overall when the team picks up over 249 yards.
+- In games that Illinois amasses over 249 yards, the team is 3-3 against the spread and 2-4 overall.

-- The Fighting Illini have turned the ball over six times this season, three more turnovers than the Badgers have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.